mhesselbarth/suppoRt/README.md

 <img src="vignettes/example_plot_full.jpeg"  width="50%" />
 <img src="vignettes/example_plot_bars.jpeg"  width="50%" />

+Plots are saved using the ggsave function of the ggplot2-package.
+However, if a file with the same name already exists, it is not overwritten (unless you set overwrite = TRUE).
+Also R-objects can be saved as .rds-files without overwritting already present files.

 ```
 Save.Function.ggplot(plot = result, filename = 'example_plot_full.jpeg')
 Save.Function.ggplot(plot = result_bars, filename = 'example_plot_bars.jpeg')